hashgraph/hedera-hcs-sxc-java/README.md

 This demo uses the queue and relay components.

-Compile the project (see above) and open three console terminals and switch to the folder/directory containing the `simple-message-demo` example on your computer.
+Compile the project (see above) and open three console terminals and switch to the folder/directory containing the `hcs-sxc-simple-message-demo` example on your computer.

 In the first, run the docker images for the queue and relay.